 - Apply to more jobs!
 This one wasn’t for you and that’s ok.
 Use this rejection to motivate you to find a new job to apply for.

-I hate rejection just as much as the next person, and most of the time, I’m not good at following these tips I have given you.
-But, when I do use these steps, it makes me feel a lot better about my own rejection letters.
-Rejections are never going to be easy, but I hope you are better equipped to deal with them in a positive way.
+Rejections are never going to be easy, but hopefully these tips will better equip you to deal with them in a positive way.
 Using that rejection to your advantage will help you get accepted to the next school, win the next scholarship, and land the next job.
 Always keep looking ahead!